-Dr. Vivian E. Thomson is Professor in the Departments of Environmental Sciences and Politics at the University of Virginia.
-Dr. Thomson is an environmental policy expert with 30 years of practical and academic experience at the local, state, national, and international levels.
-She was Vice Chair and Member of the Virginia State Air Pollution Control Board (appointed by Governors Mark Warner and Tim Kaine), 2002-2010.
+Dr. Vivian E. Thomson is an environmental policy expert with 30 years of practical and academic experience at the local, state, national, and international levels.
+She was Professor in the Departments of Environmental Sciences and Politics at the University of Virginia from 1997 to 2017, when she stepped down from her teaching and administrative responsibilities to focus on writing and research.
+She was Vice Chair and Member of the Virginia State Air Pollution Control Board (appointed by Governors Mark Warner and Tim Kaine) from 2002-2010.
 The Board adopts regulations and sets air pollution policy for the Commonwealth of Virginia.

 Dr. Thomson is author of Sophisticated Interdependence in Climate Policy: Federalism in the United States, Brazil, and Germany (Anthem Press, 2014), in which she offers suggestions for Clean Air Act regulations for greenhouse gas emissions from stationary sources.
 Using her domestic and cross-country analysis of state-national relations in climate policy in the United States, Brazil, and Germany, Dr. Thomson offers a policy framework is called “sophisticated interdependence.”
 Preliminary reviews say the book is “packed with insights,” “provides rich material for scholars and policymakers,” “offers a politically astute roadmap,” and “skillfully identifies common ground to break today’s stalemates.”